bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 ServerKit is a lightweight, modern server control panel for managing web applications, databases, and services on your VPS or dedicated server.
 Built with Python/Flask backend and React frontend: https://github.com/jhd3197/ServerKit

+Atlantis Android.
+Capture HTTP/HTTPS traffic from Android apps and send to Proxyman for debugging: https://github.com/ProxymanApp/atlantis-android

 mac-cleanup-py.
 Python cleanup script for macOS: https://github.com/mac-cleanup/mac-cleanup-py